michal-bures/docker-swarm-demo/README.md

-# Running a microservice network with Docker Swarm
+# Running a microservice cluster with Docker Swarm

 This project is a minimalistic demonstration on how to run a swarm of microservices across multiple host machines using **Docker Swarm**.